Updated January 12, 2019

 Don’t feel you have to “got it alone” to choose the right shower base.
 If you need input (or a supply source) to select a base you will install yourself call Innovate Building Solutions at 877-668-5888.
 If you want a professional bathroom design consultation in the Cleveland or Akron area contact Cleveland Design and Remodeling at 216-658-1270.
 Click here for a Free Design Consultation.

-Tags: choosing a shower pan, Cleveland bathroom remodeling, Cleveland remodeling, curved acrylic base, curved acrylic pan, custom base, custom shower base, custom tile ready shower pan, how to choose a shower pan, offset shower pan, shower base, shower base choices, shower base cleaning, shower base prices, shower bases, shower floor, shower floor pan, shower pan, shower pan choices solid surface pan, shower pan prices, solid surface base, stone shower pan, stylish shower base, tile ready floor pan, types of shower bases, types of shower pans
+Tags: choosing a shower pan, Cleveland bathroom remodeling, Cleveland remodeling, cultured granite shower, cultured granite shower pan, cultured marble, cultured marble shower base, cultured marble shower pan, cultured stone pan, curved acrylic base, curved acrylic pan, custom base, custom shower base, custom tile ready shower pan, how to choose a shower pan, offset shower pan, shower base, shower base choices, shower base cleaning, shower base prices, shower bases, shower floor, shower floor pan, shower pan, shower pan choices solid surface pan, shower pan prices, solid surface base, stone shower pan, stylish shower base, tile ready floor pan, types of shower bases, types of shower pans

 Trackback from your site.